Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Query Complexity of PROP1

-\begin{lemma} Both the query complexity and running time of Algorithm~\ref{alg:prop1_general} are $O\left(n^4\log m\right)$. \end{lemma} \begin{proof} As we have shown, the running time for computing a PROP1 allocation at Line~\ref{alg:additive_prop1_find_prop} is $O\left(n^2\log m\right)$, and constructing a bipartite graph invokes \texttt{PROP1-PROP-Subroutine} $(n-1)^2$ times between each agent and each bundle at Line~\ref{alg:additive_prop1_construct_bip}.
-Finding the maximal subset $Z$ costs $O(n^2)$ and if $|Z|=k$, finding the perfect matching costs $O((n-k)^3)$ by the Hungarian algorithm, and both of them invoke no query.
-Hence, we may write the running time of Algorithm~\ref{alg:prop1_general} as
+Finally, we analyze the query complexity and time complexity of Algorithm~\ref{alg:prop1_general}.
+As we have shown in \Cref{thm:prop1_identical}, the complexity for computing a PROP1 allocation at Line~\ref{alg:additive_prop1_find_prop} is $O(n^2\log m)$, and constructing a bipartite graph invokes \PropOracle $n(n-1)$ times between each agent and each bundle at Line~\ref{alg:additive_prop1_construct_bip}.
+In addition, finding the maximal subset $Z$ costs $O(n^2)$, and if $|Z|=k$, finding the perfect matching (using the Hungarian algorithm) costs $O((n-k)^3)$.
+Neither process invokes any queries.
+Denote the time and query complexity of Algorithm~\ref{alg:prop1_general} on a given fair instance by $T(n, m)$ and $Q(n, m)$.
+By the above statement, we have